Arunprakash-A/Arunprakash-a.github.io/_posts/2024-01-26-DataPipelineForLLM.md

  * Overall, 28 languages contain more than 100 million tokens, and 82 languages contain more than 10 million tokens [Ref](https://arxiv.org/pdf/1802.06893.pdf)

  * **Major Limitation**: Wikipedia is a good source if you are focusing only on English.
-For languages like Tamil we have only 0.5 million pages (low resource?).
+For languages like Tamil, we have only 0.5 million pages (low resource?).
 Therefore, one needs to search through the ocean of documents.

 ## Common Crawl: